-Rewards can be in the form of stickers, merits, certificates, time spent on a favourite activity.
+Rewards can be in the form of stickers, merits/points, certificates, time spent on a favourite activity.

 - Star of the Day is chosen each day to acknowledge an individual's personal contribution to the class. - Celebration Worship each week provides a vehicle for whole school recognition where work and good behaviour are praised. - Certificates for 'Pupil of the Week' are shared in Celebration Assembly linked to the characteristics of effective learning.
-Wherever possible parents are informed by text and invited to join the assembly. - 'Lunchtime Awards' awards are given to pupils, who it has been recognised have helped and supported staff or other pupils. - Lunch Staff will offer stickers for good behaviour etc. - Head Boy and Head Girl will choose a child each to receive an award which links to the Heartsmart principles - Anti bullying ambassadors choose a child weekly for their Christian Value heart award - Raffle tickets, Delightful Diners.
+Wherever possible parents are informed by text and invited to join the assembly. - 'Lunchtime Awards' awards are given to pupils, who it has been recognised have helped and supported staff or other pupils. - Lunch Staff will offer stickers for good behaviour etc. - Head Boy and Head Girl will choose a child each to receive an award which links to the Heartsmart principles - Raffle tickets, Delightful Diners.